mouaadaassou/K8s-Graylog/README.md

 #### Pre-requisites:
 * GKE clsuter, Google gives you an account with 300$ for free.
-* or use can use minikube, for that you have to adjust the elasticsearch manifest, so that you shouldn't use affinity so that the elasticsearch service can start.
+* or you can use minikube, for that you have to adjust the elasticsearch manifest, so that you shouldn't use affinity so that the elasticsearch service can start.
 <br/>
 <br/>

-> you can create an account in the [Google Cloud](https://cloud.google.com/free) so that you get The $300 credit. this credit The $300 is only used when you exceed free usage limits.
+> you can create an account in [Google Cloud](https://cloud.google.com/free) so that you get $300 credit. this credit - $300 - is only used when you exceed free usage limits.
 Credit expires in 12 months.
 ## setting up the  project on your cluster
 #### cloning the project
 you can use my project from github [Repository](https://github.com/mouaadaassou/K8s-Graylog) :